JacobKohav/jacobkohav.github.io/content/posts/2025-12-18-identifying-programming-languages.md

 description: ""
 toc: true
 ---
-This is the beginning of a series of blog posts focusing on programming language identification in code files
+This is the beginning of a series of blog posts focusing on programming language identification in code files.

 ## Introduction
 This past summer, as part of work for the
 - [CodeCommons (CC)](https://codecommons.org/) and
 - [Software Heritage (SWH)](https://www.softwareheritage.org/) projects,

-I set out to run a series of tests benchmarking currently existing utilities specializing in identifying programming languages (PL) in code files.
+I set out to run a series of tests benchmarking currently existing utilities that specialize in identifying programming languages (PL) in code files.
 In a series of blog posts, I will share my methods, results, and findings.

 ## Background
 First, some background on the two projects involved.